SakaethRam/MetaLib/README.md

 ---

-Built by `S A M` – Bringing emotion and intelligence to text.
+Built by `S A M` – Bringing intelligence to text.